Codezilla-CMU/CSSupport/README.md

 ## Features

-- **Resource Library:** Access a vast collection of programming tutorials, articles, and reference materials.
-- **Discussion Forums:** Engage in discussions, ask questions, and share your knowledge with the community.
-- **Collaboration:** Find like-minded peers for group projects or study sessions.
-- **User Profiles:** Customize your profile to showcase your skills and interests.
+- **Report an issue:** Report the issue that has occured in your distinct environment in order to let the admin/manager acknowledged the problem.
+- **Tracking:** Track the status of the issue/problem that has been reported to the bot.
+- **Cost Evaluation:** Built in material cost evaluation that is used for fixing/maintenance the problem/issue.
-- **Notifications:** Stay informed with updates on new resources and interactions.
+- **Notifications:** Stay informed with updates on the reported issue.

 ## Getting Started